Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Reflective RIS vs. Redirective RIS

 \subsection{Redirective RIS as an Enabler for Low Control Overhead}

-In RedRis architectures, the termination scattering matrix $\B{S}_L$ is low rank and only a small number of beam connections are selected from a predefined codebook.
+In RedRIS architectures, the termination scattering matrix $\B{S}_L$ is low rank and only a small number of beam connections are selected from a predefined codebook.
 This makes the control overhead scales only logarithmically with the RedRIS size.
 Furthermore, the overhead can be substantially reduced if the beam configurations of the BS-RIS channel are static or are updated at a slow refreshment rate while still having the UEs-RIS channels switched at each time slot.
 This semi-static configuration can enable a much higher gain for the fronthaul channel than the access channel (see discussion later).
 With fixed fronthaul configuration, the control overhead is then dominated by the access link setting information in each transmission slot.
 As the carrier frequency and bandwidth increase, the slot/dwell time duration becomes shorter while the number of slot-wise transmitted symbols $N_s$ does not change significantly.
 We note that due to analog beamforming TDMA is the widely adopted scheme for mmWave multiple access.
 Thus, super-fast access beam switching/hopping is still required even when users' channels are not dynamic.

 Aside from the control overhead savings, another important benefit of the semi-static configuration is the lower channel estimation overhead and the quasi-unrestricted performance improvement stemming from the increased directionality in the BS-RIS link.
 In addition, the semi-static configuration with wide beams for the access link and narrow beams for the base station link can provide coverage over wider areas with enhanced resilience to mobility.
+In addition, a very high beamforming gain might not be meaningful at the access side of active RIS nodes due to the stricter EIRP limitations usually imposed by regulations (as compared to fronthaul links).

 Consider now an in-band control channel for the access-side configuration with maximum beamforming gain $M_A$ utilizing the following fraction $B_c$ of the total bandwidth $B_w$

 Here $b_A \log_2 M_A$ is the number of control bits per slot and RedRIS node while $\eta_B$ is the spectral efficiency of the control channel.
 The logarithmic scaling of the control overhead with the access antenna gain $M_A$ is due to the sparsity of the desired directional scattering.
 A directional control channel can be used to control multiple $K$ RedRIS nodes based on space division multiplexing (SDMA with pencil beams) \cite{Gao_2015} leading to the following sum-rate